-However, it is not just about the sole, as Edita Prošková, another physiotherapist from Czechia, remarks:
+However, it is not just about the sole, as Edita Prošková, another physiotherapist, remarks:

 “I think the crucial information is that minimal footwear can pride itself in a beautiful anatomical tip that copies the shape and width of the forefoot.
 That's what makes it so different from conventional footwear.
 Straight, flexible and thin soles can sometimes also be found in classic shoes.
 The benefit of the tip is often overlooked and people think it is primarily in the sole.”

-We at Wildling believe this is absolutely true, which is why every Wildling shoe comes with a wide footbed and toebox to accomodate a large variety of foot shapes and sizes.
+We at Wildling Shoes believe this is absolutely true, which is why every Wildling shoe comes with a wide foot-bed and toe box to accommodate a large variety of foot shapes and sizes.
 And actually, after wearing Wildling Shoes for a while, it becomes very difficult to fit your feet back into the commonly pointed shoes, because you suddenly know what it feels like to wear shoes that actually fit your foot shape.

-“I consider Wildling to be the real minimal shoe because it matches all parameters of this type of footwear.
-And people have approached me about my Wildling shoes many times, they are great.”
-(Edita Prošková, physiotherapist, Czechia)
+“I consider Wildling shoes to be the real minimal shoe because it matches all parameters of this type of footwear.
+And people have approached me about my Wildling shoes many times, they are great.” – Edita Prošková, physiotherapist

 Have you had the same experience, that others approach you about your shoes and suddenly, you are in the middle of a conversation about minimal shoes and foot health with complete strangers?
 We believe many of us have that happen to them before.
 However, it is not that strange, because we all have feet and must think about how we protect them.
 Some of us even have stories to tell, about ailments that vanished after switching to the correct kind of footwear.